Light extraction and anti reflection

-NAPA developed combination of materials and patterns in order to manage light inside scintillating crystals.
+NAPA developed combination of materials and patterns in order to manage light in scintillating crystals.
+Sol-gel resists, which NAPA develops are power fool tools to pattern materials without the need of etching them.

 Particularly, it is possible to reduce total internal reflection (TIR) and increase considerably the number of extracted photons inside high refractive crystals such as BGO and LYSO.

-Light extraction in the visible range can be characterized using its own goniospectrometer and dedicated reference diagrams.
+Light extraction and anti reflection, in the visible range can be characterized using NAPA’s own goniospectrometer and dedicated reference diagrams.

 Improving PET images through photonic solutions: the Turbo-PET project